yanivle/yanivle.github.io/_posts/2020-04-10-spacial-partitions.md

 Once we chose the axis, we need to choose the intersection point.
 Here again we can employ several strategies: we can choose a random point from the set and take its projection on the axis as the intersection point, or we can choose the median point's projection instead of a random point (sounds more promising).
 Here too, see the benchmarking section below for experiment results with a couple of these.

+#### Non Binary Trees
+Another simple optimization (which we won't implement) is to consider a set of *k* hyperplanes (say parallel to each other) at each of the nodes in the tree.
+Instead of just considering on which side of a single hyperplane an item is, we'd then need to determine between which *two* hyperplanes an item is.
+While adding support for this is trivial, the reason we won't be doing it is that it gets much more hairy if we want to support volume - which we do.
+Let's see what that means.

 ## Supporting Volume
 We discussed above supporting multiple points per leaf, instead of just a single point per leaf.
 Once we implement that, we can trivially add a really cool feature, that I found useful in several application: supporting *spheres* instead of *points*.
 Specifically, we want to allow each item that we insert to the tree to have a potentially non-zero radius.
 In order to enable that, it is enough to allow all nodes in the tree to contain items, not just the leafs, and whenever we add an item to the tree, if its sphere *intersects* the hyperplane (basically meaning it is both to the left and to the right of it) we simply keep it in the parent node, instead of in the child nodes.